Chart Color Schemes

 Chiltern - Indigo Valley has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified six projects that are expected to impact this particular area.
-Notable projects include the Advanced Manufacturing Centre of Excellence, Hydrogen Park Murray Valley Facility, Wodonga Wastewater Treatment Plant Expansion, and Wodonga Solar Farm.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified six projects that could impact this region.
+Notable ones are Advanced Manufacturing Centre of Excellence, Wodonga Wastewater Treatment Plant Expansion, Hydrogen Park Murray Valley (HyP Murray Valley), and Wodonga Solar Farm.
+The following list highlights those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.